 For my publications, please take a look at my Google Scholar page.
 This contains links to pdfs of pretty much all of my published papers.
 I have written a short introduction to the field of nucleation, aimed especially at materials scientists.
 It has appeared in the May 2016 issue of the MRS Bulletin.
 A preprint is here if you want to take a look.

-To the right and above are excerpts and links to posts on my blog Chance & Necessity.
+To the right are excerpts and links to posts on my blog Chance & Necessity.
 You can take a look at those posts for what I am thinking about at the moment.

 I should say that the opinions expressed here are my own, and not necessarily those of my employer.
 This website is mostly about my research.
 If you are a Surrey student looking for teaching material, the notes, question sheets etc, for the courses I teach, are on the SurreyLearn modules.
 There is one teaching page, and this for some work-in-progress on teaching data analysis using Python.